Open-Systems-Pharmacology/Suite/README.md

 ### Toolboxes

-The MoBi® toolbox for R is an interface to the common statistical computing environment.
+The OSP toolbox for R is an interface to the common statistical computing environment.
 Basically, the R-toolbox can be used to access and modify model parameters as well as to execute simulations and retrieve results.
 That way, the R-toolbox can be used to script or code batch simulations, analysis tasks, or customized workflows to any complexity.
 Results can be visualized using the options available in the respective environment.
-The MoBi® toolbox for R is described in detail in [R documentation](https://docs.open-systems-pharmacology.org/working-with-r/r-introduction).
+The OSP toolbox for R is described in detail in [R documentation](https://docs.open-systems-pharmacology.org/working-with-r/r-introduction).

-**OSP Qualification Framework and MoBi® toolbox for R are not included into the main OSP Suite setup and must be installed separately.
+**OSP Qualification Framework and OSP toolbox for R are not included into the main OSP Suite setup and must be installed separately.
 Installation instructions are provided in the documentation of the tools.**

 ### OSP Model exchange format